Sharpeli/magento/README.md

 This is a Docker build context to build the Docker image for Magento2 CE 2.1.3 which contains all the running prerequisite ( Apache2, PHP7.0, MySQL, Redis).

+## Limitations

+### Limitations on Applying This Image to Azure Web App On Linux

+It may cause unexpect issues to scale out your App Service Plan to more than `1` instances if your App use storage tools like `MySQL` and `Redis` in the Docker container.
+Since several instances of Docker container will be created after App Service Plan scaled out to mutiple instances, and every instance of Docker container will have `1` MySQL server in it, it's hard to synchronize data in serveral database servers.
+As a result, we recommend you use `1` instance of App Service Plan if you are using `MySQL` or `Redis` in the Docker container, to scale out you would need to use Cleardb or external MySQL server.

 ## What the Docker Image Contains